Đorđe Ivelja

-Đorđe Ivelja (Ђорђе Ивеља; also transliterated Djordje Ivelja; born 30 June 1984) is a Serbian professional footballer who plays as a midfielder.
+Đorđe Ivelja (Ђорђе Ивеља; also transliterated Djordje Ivelja; born 30 June 1984) is a Serbian retired footballer who played as a midfielder.

 Club career

 Ivelja made his First League of FR Yugoslavia debut with OFK Beograd in 2001, aged 17.
 He spent seven years there, including several loan spells with lower-tier clubs.
 In early 2009, Ivelja moved to Romanian side Rapid București.
 He made 11 league appearances for the club, before leaving at the end of the year.

 On 12 January 2017, Ivelja joined Bulgarian First League side Montana, signing a short-term contract.
 He left the club in June.
 In the summer of 2017, Ivelja joined Swiss club NK Pajde Möhlin.

 International career

 Ivelja represented Serbia at the 2007 UEFA European Under-21 Championship, winning the silver medal.